Belgium: 1 Project

 Endowment Fund ŠKODA AUTO | ŠKODA | Regional Support

-ŠKODA AUTO Endowment Fund was established in 2018 to increase the attractiveness of Mladá Boleslav region and its municipalities sustainably. ŠKODA AUTO allocated 30 million euro in order to help achieve that goal.
-Based on the results of a public opinion poll “10 Weeks for the New Mladá Boleslav region”, more than 63 million CZK were committed for projects and another 18 million were allocated for various development studies in 2019.
-Most projects come to life in cooperation with other stakeholders.
+ŠKODA AUTO Endowment Fund was established in 2018 to increase the attractiveness of Mladá Boleslav region and its municipalities. ŠKODA AUTO allocated 30 million EUR in order to help achieve that goal.
+In 2020 more than 2,52 million EUR were committed for realization of local projects in cooperation with other stakeholders.
+Another 720 000 EUR were allocated for various development studies in 2020.

-Laughter is the best medicine – especially for sick children, whose days often do not include a lot of fun and games. ŠKODA has played a major role in supporting the charity Healthcare Clowns for 17 years in a row.
+Laughter is the best medicine – especially for sick children, whose days often do not include a lot of fun and games. ŠKODA has played a major role in supporting the charity Healthcare Clowns for 18 years in a row.
 Professional entertainers visit seriously ill children in hospitals across the Czech Republic, spend time with them and cheer them up with their infectious laughter.
 This treatment helps restore the young patients’ vitality.
-In 2019, ŠKODA AUTO financially supported the program by 500,000 CZK and lend the NGO 4 cars for one year’s use.
+In 2020, ŠKODA AUTO financially supported the program by 400,000 CZK and lent cars for one year’s use.

 “GET STARTED!”
 (ROZJEDU TO!) | ŠKODA | Child care

-ŠKODA AUTO has partnered with the acclaimed Tereza Maxová Children’s Foundation to support disadvantaged children aged 11-15 living in children’s homes.
+ŠKODA AUTO has collaborated with the acclaimed Tereza Maxová Children’s Foundation to support disadvantaged children aged 11-15 living in children’s homes.

 The “GET STARTED!” project aims to improve the children’s employment potential by providing financial support and personal assistance.
-The funds are used to provide extra study hours, personal development activities and training programmes.
+The funds are used to provide extra study hours, personal development activities and training programs.
 The project also assists children who wish to develop their skills in music and performing arts.
 The children were also provided with information regarding the job application processes and future job opportunities during multiple visits in several Czech companies.
-Since 2013, the project has helped 90 children at 7 children’s homes across the country.
+Since 2013, the project has helped 172 children.

 Long-term employee donations | ŠKODA | Voluntary work